It was a Thursday morning when I heard.

 • • •

 Many Asian Americans come from family systems or shame-based cultural contexts in which certain topics were taboo.
 Perhaps we never talked about our mother’s alcoholism or our father’s abusiveness.
 Maybe at family reunions, conversation steered clear of an aunt’s divorce or a wayward teen’s rebellion.
 We grew up learning unspoken rules about which topics were allowed and which were forbidden.
 We simply avoided certain areas because to bring them up would bring shame upon the family.
-These subtle “can’t talk” rules are usually intended to protect the family from hurt or ridicule, but they also prevent healthy reckoning with
+These subtle “can’t talk” rules are usually intended to protect the family from hurt or ridicule, but they also prevent healthy reckoning with hard realities.

 Many Asian Americans come from family systems or shame-based cultural contexts in which certain topics were taboo.